A short history about coffee, how it spread across the World and drinking coffee and its culture

-OK ! you may have heard about the story of a shepherd called KALDI, who one day was out with his goats and noticed that they got a bit excited eating red berries.
+OK ! you may have heard about the story of a shepherd called KALDI, who one day was out with his goats in Ethiopia and noticed that they got a bit excited eating red berries.
 He thought hey ! this must be good stuff, tasted them and also felt a bit excited too.
 He actually went to a local sufi (Ioosely translated as Islamic Spiritual Master) and told him about the excited goats.
 The sufi was a bit curious, threw the berries into a fire and was delighted by the aromatic smell that came from it – the birth of roasted coffee.

 The sufi took the roasted berries, mixed it with water and tried it as a nice hot drink.
 He quickly realized their energizing qualities, which helped him to pray longer at night and recommended them to his fellow sufis, who drank the roasted berry drink to help them with their pre-dawn prayers.
 A berry blessed by God !

 Soon their popularity grew and grew and the Arab traders visiting Ethiopia around the years between 600 and 800 AD were so excited that they soon started cultivating them in their land, more specifically at the port of al-Muka (the name for the coffee, Mocca) in Yemen, leading to the name of the berries, Arabica.